JenniTheDev/PortfolioV2/_pages/about.md

 - /about/
 - /about.html
 ---

-This website is under construction for the day.

 # TLDR:
 I'm a really great programmer and fun to work with.
 You should hire me.
 Take a look at my [projects](https://jennithe.dev/projects/), [my blog](https://jennithe.dev/blog/) and [my resume](https://jennithe.dev/resume/).